tongruiliu/tongruiliu.github.io/_pages/about.md

 <h2 style="color: red; font-size: 1.5em;">What's New</h2>
 For detailed paper information, please refer to the "[Publications](/Publications.html)" section.

+* **January 2026**: A survey on large model data preparation is accepted by publication<strong>JCST's 40th Anniversary Special Issue</strong>.
 * **January 2026**: Two paper have been submitted to <strong>ICML 2026</strong>.
 * **January 2026**: Two paper have been submitted to <strong>ACL 2026</strong>.
 * **October 2025**: A paper has been submitted to <strong>WWW 2026</strong>.
-* **September 2025**: Invited by the journal publisher, our review paper on large model data preparation is to be published in Journal of Computer Science and Technology (<strong>JCST</strong>), and it is currently under minor revision.
 * **August 2025**: A paper has been submitted to <strong>TPAMI</strong>.
 * **July 2025**: A paper on knowledge graph relation completion (SARMP) has been accepted by the International Conference on Neural Information Processing (<strong>ICONIP 2025</strong>).
-* **July 2024**: I was pre-admitted to the School of Mathematical Sciences, Peking University, through the postgraduate recommendation program (bao yan).
+* **July 2025**: I was pre-admitted to the School of Mathematical Sciences, Peking University, through the postgraduate recommendation program (bao yan).